BRITE-REU/programming-workshops/source/workshops/05_Machine_learning/supervised_learning.rst

 .. image:: img/CV_fit.gif

-Note that cross validation is applied to learning the model on the train.
-It is a good approach to build a model but after this, we still need to test the model on unseen test data.
+Note that cross validation is applied when learning a model on the train.
+It is a good approach to build a model but after this we still need to test the model on unseen test data.
 Why?
-Because the splits in the cross validation were correlated, so cross-validation is not a test performance, but rather a model performance.
+Because the splits in the cross validation were correlated, so cross-validation is not a test performance, but rather a training performance.

 ---------------------------------
 Fitness of the model
 ---------------------------------

-A classification model is measured by its **fit**: how well does is fit the data.
-In other words the average error of the predicted labels vs. the actual labels.
-We could obtain very high fitness by increasing the features.
+A classification model is measured by its **fit**: how well does is fit the data, the predicted labels are close to the actual labels.
+We could obtain very high fitness by increasing the number of the features.
 This situation is referred to as over-fitting.
 This means instead of learning general patterns in the data we are learning noise, such that although we do respectively good on the train dataset, our model will fail to perform well on new data (test set) due to lack of generalization.
 On the contrary, underfitting is when our model is over-generalizing, and thus cannot perform well.
 Under-fitting is easier to detect because the model has low fitness (low accuracy or precision), while over-fitting can be tempting as you see bloated fitness.

 **********************